ASD Football Club Matese: Inaugural campaign: 2020–21 season

 F.C.
-Matese's first-ever league fixture saw them face Olympia Agnonese away from home on 27 September 2020.
+Matese's first-ever league fixture was an away match at Olympia Agnonese on 27 September 2020.
 The visitors were off to a flying start when Portuguese forward Leonardo Abreu scored to break the deadlock after six minutes.
-Corrado Urbano's side commanded a three-goal lead before the half-hour mark, scoring twice in the space of two minutes, with a goal from Italian forward Antonio Negro, before Leo Abreu volleyed home his second to make it 0–3 at half-time.
+Corrado Urbano's side took a commanding three-goal lead before the half-hour mark, scoring twice in the space of two minutes, with goals from Italian forward Antonio Negro, and Leo Abreu volleyed home his second to make it 0–3 at half-time.
 Italian midfielder Manél Minicucci netted F.C.
 Matese's fourth after 78 minutes to claim the club's first-ever win in Serie D. Following the club's comprehensive 0–4 away victory over Olympia Agnonese, F.C.
-Matese would lose their next two matches against Atletico Terme Fiuggi (2–3); and Montegiorgio Calcio (2–0), respectively.
+Matese would lose their next two matches against Atletico Terme Fiuggi (2–3) and Montegiorgio Calcio (2–0), respectively.
 After a two-game losing streak, the club managed a 0–0 draw with Aprilia.
 Corrado Urbano's side then suffered a succession of defeats, losing 4–0 away to Città di Campobasso, 1–3 at home to Castelfidardo, 1–2 at home versus Castelnuovo Vomano, and 3–1 away to Cynthialbalonga.
 F.C.
-Matese returned to winning ways, with a first home victory and only their second of the season, coming in a 3–0 win over Vastese at Stadio Pasqualino Ferrante, ending their four-game losing streak.
+Matese returned to winning ways with a first home victory and only their second of the season, coming in a 3–0 win over Vastese at Stadio Pasqualino Ferrante, ending their four-game losing streak.
 However, the team's winning run lasted just one match, as F.C.
 Matese fell to a 3–1 away defeat against Notaresco.
-After their first ten matches, F.C.
-Matese had recorded two wins, one draw and six defeats, giving them just 7 points, leaving them sitting in the bottom half of the table.
+After ten matches, F.C.
+Matese had recorded two wins, one draw and six defeats, giving them just 7 points, leaving them in the bottom half of the table.
 However, a change in fortunes saw the club approach the midway point of the season in a steady position with 18 points, following three successive wins, two draws and one defeat, taking their tally to five wins, three draws, and eight losses for the first half of the season.
 F.C.
-Matese built upon their mid-season form, managing a 0–0 home draw against Rieti, a second win over Olympia Agnonese, and its first victory against Atletico Terme Fiuggi.
+Matese built upon their mid-season form, managing a 0–0 home draw against Rieti, a second win over Olympia Agnonese, and their first victory against Atletico Terme Fiuggi.